About Me

 -

-September 2023 - July 2024- Overview: I collaborated with Dr. Alexander Lalejini to enhance evolutionary search algorithms using phylogenetic analysis.
-We improved optimized problem-solving by integrating evolutionary biology insights into computational methods.
+- Overview: I collaborated with Dr. Alexander Lalejini to enhance evolutionary search algorithms using phylogenetic analysis.
+We improved optimized problem-solving by integrating evolutionary biology concepts into computational methods.

 - Key Activities: